Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding: Introduction

 \section{Introduction}

-Recent computer vision advances have demonstrated the significant benefits of leveraging large-scale data for multiple tasks, such as image retrieval and classification, video recognition, and so on~\cite{clip,vinvl,bevt}.
-However, limited effort has been explored for object detection tasks due to the lack of unified large-scale data.
-Due to the diversity of objects and the cost of annotating bounding boxes in images, traditional object detection datasets are collected in a domain-specific way with few interested categories as foregrounds and masking the rest of objects as backgrounds.
-It results in a non-trivial domain shift between different datasets and limiting detector to train and test on a single dataset in order to achieve the best performance on such target dataset.
+Recent computer vision development has demonstrated significant benefits of leveraging large-scale data for computer vision tasks, such as image retrieval~\cite{clip}, image recognition~\cite{vinvl} and video recognition~\cite{bevt}.
+However, limited effort has been explored for the object detection task due to the lack of a unified large-scale data.
+A naive attempt is to combine all annotated data from different sources.
+However, due to the diversity of objects and the cost of annotating bounding boxes in images, traditional object detection datasets are collected in a domain-specific way, where a limited number of interested categories are regarded as foregrounds and the rest of objects as backgrounds.
+This results in a non-trivial domain shift between different datasets and limits detectors to be trained and tested on a single dataset in order to achieve the best performance on such dataset.

-In this paper, we attempt to answer the question: \emph{``How can we unify multiple object detection datasets training under a single object detector?''}.
-Towards this goal, we have identified two challenging obstacles: taxonomy difference and annotation inconsistency, that contribute most to the domain gaps.
-Given different datasets, the foreground semantic names in different datasets may vary widely even within the similar concepts due to the taxonomy difference; Given similar images, foreground objects in one dataset may be marked as background in another dataset due to the annotation inconsistency.
-We observe that these two main obstacles make detectors biased towards a specific training set, severely preventing us from deriving a universal object detector.
+In this paper, we attempt to answer the question: \emph{``How can we unify multiple object detection datasets training with a single general object detector?''}.
+Towards this goal, we observe two challenges: taxonomy difference and annotation inconsistency, both of which introduce the domain gap issue, shown in Figure \ref{fig:teaser} (a).
+More specifically, for the taxonomy difference issue, the semantic names of similar concepts in different datasets may be very different.
+And for the annotation inconsistency issue, given similar images, foreground objects in one dataset may be labeled as background in another dataset.
+The existence of these two challenges may be the key underlying reason why most current detectors only focus on a specific training set, rather than deriving a universal object detector for multiple datasets.

-To overcome these problems, two critical steps needed to be taken: \emph{(1) integrating different datasets into a unified rather than dataset-specific taxonomy; (2) making the detector able to adapt to the annotation inconsistency among datasets}.
-Traditional detectors treat object detection as a multi-task learning problem combining bounding box regression and region classification, limited to a specific category vocabulary.
-On the contrary, we propose a novel method that can bridge the domain gaps of different datasets by adapting queries on language embedding accordingly to overcome both the taxonomy difference and annotation inconsistency.